oscar-franzen/oclust/README.md

       > install.packages("seqinr")
 ```

+# Note on data
+The pipeline is designed for Pacbio CCS reads - it will not work on raw Pacbio reads.

 # Input files
 The only input file to oclust is a file in FASTA format containing the sequencing reads to be